A virtual private network, generally called a VPN, enlarges a private network throughout a public network.

 The elements that comprise the provider-provisioned virtual private network include the following:

-• Customer (CE) edge device: This is a device at the fringes of the network of the customer that offers entry to the PPVPN.
+- Customer (CE) edge device: This device at the fringes of the customer’s network offers entry to the PPVPN.
 Often, it is just a division point between provider and customer responsibility.
 A host of other providers enable customers to configure it.

-• Provider edge (PE) device: This is a device or set of devices at the fringes of the provider’s network that links to the networks of the customer via customer edge devices and shows the provider’s view of the customer site.
-Provider edge devices are aware of the virtual private networks that link through them and sustain a virtual private network state.
+- Provider edge (PE) device: This is a device or set of devices at the fringes of the provider’s network that links to the customer’s networks via customer edge devices and shows the provider’s view of the customer site.
+Provider edge devices know the virtual private networks that link and sustain a virtual private network state.

-• Provider (P) device: This device functions within the interior of the provider’s core network and doesn’t expressly interface with the endpoint of any customer.
+- Provider (P) device: This device functions within the interior of the provider’s core network and doesn’t expressly interface with any customer’s endpoint.
 For instance, it might offer routing for multiple provider-operated tunnels owned by various customers’ PPVPNs.

-While the provider device is integral to implementing PPVPNs, it is not inherently aware of the virtual private network and doesn’t sustain the VPN state.
+While the provider device is integral to implementing PPVPNs, it is unaware of the virtual private network and doesn’t sustain the VPN state.
 Its primary task is enabling the service provider to scale its PPVPN offerings, for instance, by functioning as an accumulation point for multiple PEs.
-P-to-P links are frequently high-capacity optical connections between providers’ primary locations in such a task.
+In such a task, P-to-P links are frequently high-capacity optical connections between providers’ primary locations.

 Trusted Delivery Networks